 Students requiring academic accommodation based on religious, indigenous or spiritual observances should follow the procedures set out in the RISO policy.
-Students should submit their request to their Faculty Office normally within 10 working days of the beginning of term in which they anticipate a need for accommodation or to the Registrar's Office prior to their examinations.
+Students should submit their request to their the beginning of term in which they anticipate a need for accommodation or to the Registrar's Office prior to their examinations.
 Students should also contact their instructors as soon as possible to make alternative arrangements for classes, assignments, and tests.